joaoakio/The-Sun-and-the-Market/README.md

 * Missing values may appear as `-1` and are treated as missing.
 * A provisional marker may apply to the most recent months.
 * License: **CC BY-NC 4.0** (attribution required; non-commercial).
-  (See SILSO documentation in the notebook/comments.)
+  (See SILSO documentation in the notebook)

 ---